Kristen Stewart Shaves Her Head After Robert Pattinson Revelation

 “When I was dating Rob, the public was the enemy, and that is no way to live.
 [Coming out] wasn’t this grand statement, ‘I was so confused!
 Now I’ve realized who I am!’
 I have not been struggling.
 It just seemed important and topical,” she added.

-According to Hollywood Life, Kristen Stewart hated her romance with Robert Pattinson because it was highly publicized but she has finally learned to accept it.
-She reportedly realized that her private life affects a lot of people that’s why she decided to surrender a bit of what was her, to make even one other person feel good about themselves.
+According to Hollywood Life, Kristen Stewart hated her romance with Robert Pattinson because it was highly publicized, but she has finally learned to accept it.
+She reportedly realized that her private life affects a lot of people, and that’s why she decided to surrender a bit of what was her to make even one other person feel good about themselves.

 In a separate interview with E!
 News, Stewart explained her Saturday Night Live stint which went viral.
-She talked about being so gay which she thinks was funny.
+She talked about being so gay, which she thinks was funny.
 The Los Angeles-based actress used to be timid when it comes to interviews, but now she has become more vocal and open about her sexuality.

 “Not to diminish the point because I think that saying things so bluntly is absolutely important, but at the same time, the only reason I haven’t ever done that is because there is an ambiguity to that and I wanted things to be really real for me,” she said.